andrea-sdl/work-hats-book/01-contents/22-how-to-run-a-marathon.md

 You have to plan, to define the many small steps in between.

 The first months you'll be able to run 10 minutes.
 A marathon in those days will feel like you're trying to do the impossible.
-But if you keep working, if you keep training, after a few months those 10 minutes will become 20 minutes, a kilometer, 2 kilometers.
+But if you keep working, if you keep training, after a few months those 10 minutes will become 20 minutes, a kilometre, 2 kilometres.
 The distance till the end will slowly become smaller.

 What if you slack?
 That time won't become smaller.